 Specify card model

-Use the GPU card model scheduling label to ensure your application runs on nodes with a specific card model.
+Ensure your application runs on nodes with a specific GPU card model.

-aliyun.accelerator/nvidia_name: "Tesla-V100-SXM2-32GB", replaceTesla-V100-SXM2-32GBwith the actual card model of your node.After the job is created, choose from the left-side navigation pane.
-The Pod list shows an example Pod successfully scheduled to a matching node, confirming that scheduling based on the GPU card model label is functioning correctly.
+aliyun.accelerator/nvidia_name: "Tesla-V100-SXM2-32GB", replaceTesla-V100-SXM2-32GBwith your node's actual card model.After the job is created, choose .
+The Pod list confirms the Pod is scheduled to a node with the matching GPU card model.

 Exclude card model

-Use the GPU card model scheduling label with node affinity and anti-affinity to prevent your application from running on certain card models.
+Use GPU card model labels with node affinity to prevent scheduling on certain card models.

 In

-aliyun.accelerator/nvidia_nameand valueTesla-V100-SXM2-32GB, but it can be scheduled to GPU nodes with other card models.
+aliyun.accelerator/nvidia_nameisTesla-V100-SXM2-32GB, but can run on GPU nodes with other card models.